-- (1) $l \geq T_E$ : The burst length is greater than or equal to the minimum interarrival time of the independent errors.
-In this case, a new error burst can occur before the current burst finishes, therefore the worst case response time analysis assumes that an error burst can affect the transmission of the message instances from the start of the queueing to the completion of the message transmission. - the completion of the message transmission.
-(2) l < TE and l > Ti (emax + 2fmax)τbit: The burst length is less than the minimum interarrival time of the independent errors, but the error burst length exceeds the threshold, such that no frame can be guaranteed a successful transmission before its deadline. - (3) $l < T_E$ and $l \leq T_i (e^{max} + 2f^{max})\tau{bit}$ : The burst length is less than the minimum interarrival time of the independent errors, and at least one message frame can be successfully transmitted before its deadline.
+SCENARIO 3: $l \geq T_E$ ; Burst length is greater than or equal to the minimum interarrival time of the independent errors.
+In this case, a new error burst can occur before the current burst finishes, therefore the worst case response time analysis assumes that an error burst can affect the transmission of the message instances from the start of the queueing to the completion of the message transmission.

-In Scenarios 1 and 2, the worst-case response time calculations are similar to response time analysis of CAN under periodic messages and sporadic faults by Tindell et al. (1995) where an additional term for the error interference is added to Equation 4.
-The only difference is that the minimum interarrival time of independent errors $T_E$ is replaced with the minimum interarrival time of the errors within a burst $T_E^{burst}$ :
+In these scenarios the worst-case response time calculations are similar to response time analysis of CAN under periodic messages and sporadic faults introduced by Tindell et al. [20], where an additional term, $E_i$ , for the maximum error interference is added to Equation 4: